 - Raising removes the lower branches from a tree to provide clearance for buildings, vehicles, pedestrians, and vistas.

 - Reduction reduces the size of a tree, often for utility line clearance.
 Reducing a tree’s height or spread is best accomplished by pruning back the leaders and branch terminals to secondary branches that are large enough to assume the terminal roles (at least one-third the diameter of the cut stem).
-Compared to topping, reduction helps maintain the form and structural integrity of the tree.
+Compared to topping, reduction helps maintain the tree’s form and structural integrity.

 Pruning Young Trees

-Proper pruning is essential in developing a tree with a strong structure and desirable form.
-Trees that receive the appropriate pruning measures while they are young will require less corrective pruning as they mature.
+Structural pruning is essential in developing a tree with a strong structure and desirable form.
+Trees that receive the appropriate pruning while young will require less corrective pruning as they mature.

 Learn more about pruning young trees.